 (7)

-where is the initial solution viscosity, and is the spin rate, with thicker layers requiring slower speeds at the risk of loss of uniformity..
+where is the initial solution viscosity, and is the spin rate, with thicker layers requiring slower speeds at the risk of loss of uniformity.
 This prediction depends, of course, upon many other material parameters such as the mass fraction/polymer concentration in the solution and characteristics of the solvent gas phase above the sample, e.g., the diffusivity of the solvent in the gas phase.
 Generally, less volatile solvents lead to more uniform films due to slower solvent evaporation.
 Further, high viscosities, which can arise from high concentration of polymer (more than a few percent), lead to less uniform films.
-A detailed consideration of the parameters involved in relating the spinning parameters to the resulting film thickness can be found in Refs. [] and [], which consider initial solvent volatility/evaporation rate during the coating and spinning process, as well as non-Newtonian fluid effects.
+A detailed consideration of the parameters involved in relating the spinning parameters to the resulting film thickness can be found in refs. [] and [], which consider initial solvent volatility/evaporation rate during the coating and spinning process, as well as non-Newtonian fluid effects.

-The use of spin coating to produce a multilayer polymer system dates back to the 1970’s.3 The quality of spin cast films is typically limited by the number of layers spun which is limited by the tendency for the dissolution or disruption of previous layers as each new layer is added as well as the time and effort required for each layer.
+The use of spin coating to produce a multilayer polymer system dates back to the 1970’s.3 The quality of spin cast films is typically limited by the number of layers spun which is limited by the tendency for the dissolution or disruption of previous layers as each new layer is added as well as by the time and effort required for each layer.
 Spin casting of multilayers requires the use of mutually exclusive solvents for the alternating polymer layers.
 Bailey and Sharp spun 50 alternating layers of polystyrene (PS) and poly(vinylpyrrolidone) (PVP) producing films with 55% reflectance in the visible (a higher order reflection band).
 Although this reflectance is too low for use as a laser mirror or DFB system, they found that automation of the spin-coat process (primarily rotor speed) enabled them to produce chirped structures useful for customizing the reflection band.28 Interfacial regions were estimated to be around 10-20 nm for the spun layers.

-Another successful method for fabricating of flexible multilayer lasers has been accomplished by spin coating alternate layers of cellulose acetate (CA, n~1.475NaD) (dissolved in alcohol) and poly-N-vinylcarbazole (PVK, n~1.683NaD) (dissolved in chlorobenzene).
-In ref.
+Multiple groups have successfully fabricated flexible multilayer DFB lasers by spin coating alternate layers of cellulose acetate (CA, n~1.475NaD) (dissolved in alcohol) and poly-N-vinylcarbazole (PVK, n~1.683NaD) (dissolved in chlorobenzene)., In ref.
 [129], the CA layers were doped with 0.5 wt% R6G, which exhibited band edge lasing at 580 nm in a simple alternating structure of 19 layers.
 When pumped by 5 ns frequency doubled Nd:YAG pulses at 532 nm and 1Hz repetition rate, the threshold was estimated to be 17 mJ/cm2.
-In Ref. [], both the CA and PVK polymers were doped with 2 wt.% pyrromethene-567.
+In ref.
+[130], both the CA and PVK polymers were doped with 2 wt.% pyrromethene-567.
 Single mode lasing was achieved at a band defect at 568 nm, created by inserting a single wavelength spacer near the center of the DFB structure.
 In that case, the total of 68 layers was made in three parts, with a center 400 nm doped CA gain layer, between 31 and 36 dye-doped CA/PVK reflector layers.
 Compared to a similar DBR system with only a center doped layer, the threshold at 260 nJ/pulse (or 300J/cm2 pulse energy density) was substantially lower due to the doping of the reflector layers.
-In that case, the laser was pumped with the frequency doubled output of a Nd:YAG laser at 532nm at 7ns pulse duration, with a 10 Hz repetition rate.
+Similarly, the laser was pumped with the frequency doubled output of a Nd:YAG laser at 532nm at 7ns pulse duration, with a 10 Hz repetition rate.